jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

     <figcaption><p align="center"><b>Figure 17</b> - Flight plan tab</p></figcaption>
 </figure>

 In the Flight Plan tab the user can set the coordinates of the control waypoints, as well as specify if each of those waypoints corresponds to a single or double pylon and if a 3D manouevre (looping) is allowed in that segment.
+The tool also allows to save flight plans which have already been entered in order to be able to load them directly in the future.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_018.png" width="80%"></p>